royludo/SFBIStats/README.md

 See the [json_util doc](http://api.mongodb.org/python/1.4/api/pymongo/json_util.html) as pointed out [on this stackoverflow thread](http://stackoverflow.com/a/11286988).

 The data have been scraped from web pages, and are delivered raw.
 Sanitization of the fields is left to users.
+But feel free to reuse the functions in `sfbistats/utils/utils.py` for that.

 ### Charts